 - David Horvitz is a half-Japanese Californian artist who was born in Los Angeles.
 He has recently had solo exhibitions at Chert, Berlin; Yvon Lambert Librarie, Paris; Fotomuseum Winterthur, Switzerland; Blum & Poe, Los Angeles; the New Museum, New York; Jan Mot, Brussels; Dawid Radziszewski Gallery, Warsaw; Statements, Art Basel; and Kunsthal Charlottenborg, Copenhagen.

 - Sarah Kessler is a media scholar and television critic who teaches in the Annenberg School for Communication and Journalism at the University of Southern California.
 Her book project, Anachronism Effects, focuses on the cultural politics of voice and ventriloquism in transatlantic popular culture.

-- Jasmine Nyende is a new media and performance artist from South Central Los Angeles.
-She is the lead vocalist for the black femme punk band FUPU!, and her art practice spans poetry, textiles, sculpture, and performance.
+- Jasmine Nyende is a textile and performance artist from South Central Los Angeles.
+She is the lead vocalist for the black queer punk band FUPU!, and her art practice spans collaborative weaving, performative poetry, hand-knitted clothing, and sculpture.